dogweather/forkful/content/en/java/strings/searching-and-replacing-text.md

   \ this to\u2026"
 lastmod: '2024-03-13T22:44:59.959184-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text in Java scribbles over original strings with\
-  \ new characters - think of it as digital white-out.
-Programmers often use this\
+summary: Searching and replacing text in Java scribbles over original strings with new characters - think of it as digital white-out.
-  \ to\u2026"
 title: Searching and replacing text
 weight: 10
 ---